smolang/SemanticObjects/website/source/tutorial/semantical-reflection.rst

 DEMO - Semantic reflection
 --------------------------

-In this example we will learn how to:
+In this example we see how to:

 * Monitor consistency
 * Monitor twinning